Fyzal Boulifa swaps British suburbia for the streets of Morocco in his rich but surprisingly tepid sophomore feature, The Damned Don’t Cry.

 A jarring original score by Nadah El Shazly (Mapping Lessons) further contributes to a piece of cinema that becomes increasingly insipid to watch.
 Despite this lethargy, Boulifa’s subtlety gives The Damned Don’t Cry a welcome ambiguity, and he never simplifies the plight of our two protagonists.
 It allows their lives to play out in realistically unpredictable ways, both independently and together.
 Even with these shortcomings, Boulifa’s film still contains his strong, passionate voice; it shines through and stands out as something singular, intelligent and vital.

-The Damned Don’t Cry premiered at the 2022 BFI London Film Festival on October 11, 2022.
-Read our list of films to watch at the London Film Festival this year.
+The Damned Don’t Cry premiered at the 2022 BFI London Film Festival on October 11, 2022 and will be released in UK cinemas from July 7, 2023.